Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `roleAssignments`

-Optional.
 Array of role assignments to create.

 - Required: No
 - Type: array